pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---ticks.md

     ticks [binary file]

-It will run for a around 10,000,000 ticks which may not be sufficient, to increase the time it will run use the `-w` option:
+It will run for around 10,000,000 ticks which may not be sufficient, to increase the time it will run use the `-w` option:

     ticks -w X [binary file]